 There is no one-size-fits-all approach for offering on a property, with the results coming down to your desire to buy and the vendors’ need to sell.

-While having an offer accepted is a positive step in the right direction, things can still go awry.
+While having an offer accepted in the process of buying a house is a positive step in the right direction, things can still go awry.
 For example, gazumping can still occur.

 Step 5: Exchange contracts